-Keeping to a set feeding schedule can help your canine companion cope when there are other changes going on around them (the arrival of a new baby or the loss of a family member), can make a change of food less challenging (because the will be ready to eat at their scheduled time) and can help to make it easier for you to determine whether your dog is eating normally.
+Keeping to a set feeding schedule can help your canine companion cope when other changes are going on around them (the arrival of a new baby or the loss of a family member), and can make a change of food less challenging (because they will be ready to eat at their scheduled time) and can help to make it easier for you to determine whether your dog is eating normally.

 Your Dog's Digestion